bitbybit-uat/helloworld/README.md

 ```
 git clone https://github.com/bitbybit-uat/helloworld.git
 ```
+# For running the Python helloworld.py project

-# Ensure you have Python installed
+*Ensure you have Python installed*
 - On Windows, type this in a PowerShell or command line window:
 `python -V` or `python --version`
 - On MacOS or Linux, type this in a Terminal window (or you favorite terminal emulator):